shireenhilal777-wq/ecommerce-churn-analysis/README.md

 - `data/`: Contains the raw dataset.
 - `notebooks/`: Exploratory Data Analysis (EDA) and Model building.
 - `visuals/`: Charts showing churn trends.

+## Executive Summary: Churn Analysis Findings
+The Objective:
+To determine if customer demographics (Age, Income, Gender) and spending behavior could accurately predict customer churn.

+Key Technical Insights:
+- Feature Correlation: Initial EDA revealed a "weak correlation" across all primary features.
+A heatmap analysis confirmed that no single factor—such as Annual Income or Spending Score—directly drives a customer to leave.

+- Model Performance: A Decision Tree Classifier achieved 66.25% accuracy.
+While this provides a baseline, it performs similarly to the majority class baseline (69%), suggesting that churn in this dataset is likely driven by external factors not captured in the current variables.

+- Top Predictor: The model identified Membership Years as the most significant splitting factor, though its predictive power remains limited by the high variance in the data.